 It was not until the 1880’s that the small trickle of immigrants from Eastern and Southern Europe began to be noticed.
 This trickle developed into a veritable flood as the century drew to a close, and by the outbreak of World War I, New Britain was home to immigrants from throughout Europe.
-Adding to this diverse and racial mix were French Canadians and people from the foreign Ottoman Empire.
+Adding to this diverse and racial mix were French Canadians and people from the former Ottoman Empire.
 The foreign born and their children became the dominant demographic segment in the city’s population.

 By 1930 fully 80% of the city’s population was composed of immigrants and their children.
 New Britain was the site of the state’s largest concentration of Armenians, Swedes, Assyrians, and Poles.

 After the conclusion of the Vietnam War, the city witnessed an influx of refugees from Laos and Vietnam.
 Many of the Vietnamese refugees did not remain, moving to states with a warmer climate such as Texas and Louisiana.
 New Britain’s most recent new immigrant group consists of Arabic speakers from Yemen.
-Africa-Americans constituted approximately ten per cent of New Britain’s population for the bulk of the twentieth century.
+Africans constituted approximately ten per cent of New Britain’s population for the bulk of the twentieth century.

 However, the largest of all of these groups was the Poles.
 Attracted to the employment opportunities which the city afforded they, like many other immigrants, flocked to New Britain in great numbers to fill the need for laborers at the large industrial complexes that dominated the economics of the city as the twentieth century began.